RedisGrafana/RedisGrafana/docs/redis-app/redis-keys-panel.md

 Do you want to know which keys consume a lot of memory in your Redis database?
 This panel is based on [TMSCAN](../redis-datasource/custom/TMSCAN.md) to scan keys and sort results based on memory usage in the table format.

-!!! note "This panel is a part of [Redis CLI dashboard](dashboards.md)."
+!!! warning "Latency"

-!!! warning "Please use this command in OFF-PEAK as it cause latency increase."
+    Please use this command in OFF-PEAK as it cause latency increase.

 ![Keys](../images/redis-app/keys-panel.png)

 ## Options

 Interval and count for SCAN command is configurable to keep latency under control.

+## Dashboard

+This panel is included in [Redis CLI dashboard](dashboards.md).